afifpatel/landmark-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-MongoDB instance on local machine.
-Please find instructions to configure MongoDB here : https://docs.mongodb.com/v3.2/administration/install-community/

 ### Start Application

   Please read how to use application and then click on the website link below.